After traveling thousands and thousands of miles, I’ve learned lots of ways to save money on a road trip.

 SAVE ON ACCOMMODATIONS

 Besides eating, your accommodations can be the biggest expense of any road trip.
-Here’s how to cut back.
+Here’s how to cut back so you can save money on a road trip.

 27. Go camping!